 E-commerce is mostly about marketing and customer service.
 But like any other business, you need to devise the right strategy in order to become successful.
 Not only do you need to start with a well-thought-out plan, but you also have to take the proper steps to ensure smooth sailing all the way through.
 So without any further delay, here are a few things you must tick off your checklist before you start your e-commerce store.

 1. Research the market

+You need to research your market before starting your e-commerce store.
 You cannot establish your brand on a hunch and hope to that money will start pouring in.
 Yes, it’s easy to get starry-eyed by the overnight success stories circulating the internet, but you don’t want to tempt fate because 50% of all new businesses fail within the first five years.
 If you don’t want to end up being a mere statistic, keep the following in mind:

 - Don’t forget to do your homework.
 Research about the industry and make sure that no one can copy-paste what you are offering.

 - Whether you are planning to sell a product or service, you need to understand that the market is already saturated with numerous options.
 So start with a specific niche that stands out in the market.

 - Make sure that there is healthy competition – it’s an indicator that the industry is thriving.
 However, avoid overcrowded niches or those dominated by major brands.